Plant and Seed Shop

 Chili plants like sheltered conditions more than they need loads of sunlight, sheltered and bright is better than not-sheltered and sunny.
 Of course sheltered and sunny is even better (though watch for overheating and scorching, especially when you first put them out).
 A sunny windowsill will suffice if it's all you've got and you'll get a reasonable crop of chillis from this position, though as the light only comes from one direction, it won't be as good as somewhere that the light comes from all directions.

-you live, if you do, then put them in the most sheltered bright
+on where you live, if you do, then put them in the

-outdoors (in Cambridgeshire) but hardly set any fruit, whereas
+but hardly set any fruit, whereas under shelter

-against the house which they liked a lot.
+outdoors up against the house which they liked a

 Feed them like you would tomato plants when they start to set fruit with a high potash fertiliser.

 Like sweet peppers there aren't really green and